ePages-de/epages-devportal/_posts/2018/2019-12-18-how-to-cope-with-a-localization-tool-in-action.md

 about_authors: ["cgebken"]
 ---

-In this series of blog post, you've accompanied us on our journey towards an improved localization process with the help of the localization tool [PhraseApp](https://phraseapp.com/){:target="_blank"}.
+In this series of blog posts, you've accompanied us on our journey towards an improved localization process with the help of the localization tool [PhraseApp](https://phraseapp.com/){:target="_blank"}.
 We've already talked about our [former localization flow](/blog/language-and-localization/why-the-heck-would-we-need-a-software-localization-tool/), and our learnings and improvements when [integrating PhraseApp](/blog/language-and-localization/rocking-the-stage-with-a-software-localization-tool/).
-But now it's time to talk about challenges that we faced during this restructuring time and in some regards still do.
+But now it's time to talk about challenges that we faced during this restructuring time, and in some regards are still facing.

 ## There's still no way around screenshots

-PhraseApp offers great features such as the Git-Synchronization, or the In-Context Editor.
+PhraseApp offers great features such as Git-Synchronization, or In-Context Editor.
-If you'd like to get more detailed information on them, check back the [last post of this series](/blog/language-and-localization/rocking-the-stage-with-a-software-localization-tool/).
+If you'd like to get more detailed information on these, check back on our post ["Rocking the stage with a software localization tool"](/blog/language-and-localization/rocking-the-stage-with-a-software-localization-tool/).
 Nevertheless, some of these features are not the one and only solution for us.
 This is especially true for the In-Context Editor.
-We've put a lot of hope into it as we are 100% sure that UI texts are always better when they are created with as many context information as possible.
+We've put a lot of hope into it as we are firmly convinced that UI texts are always better if they are created with as many context information as possible.
-But as our software is sometimes quite complex and includes optional fields and overlays, we cannot make use of the full range of the In-Context Editor for all our keys.
+But as our software includes optional fields and overlays, we cannot make use of the full range of the In-Context Editor for all our keys.
-So, for keys that aren't directly visible on the page, e.g. because they are only displayed once you select a checkbox, we still need to come up with screenshots.
-These screenshots then provide the necessary context to our UI writers and our translation agency.
+Keys that aren't directly visible on the page, e.g. because they are only displayed once you select a checkbox, still require screenshots as context for UI writers and translators.
-Depending on the complexity of your UI, this can be quite some manual effort.
+Depending on the complexity of the feature, this can be quite some manual effort.

 ## Introducing l10n branch

 Implementing a new localization tool in a software company like [ePages](https://epages.com/en/){:target="_blank"}, is of course closely related to the cooperation with the developers.
 The Git Synchronization already helped a lot to improve this cooperation.
 But nevertheless, coming up with a fitting Git workflow for the localization process was one of our biggest challenges.
-(To all the non-developers that have never worked with Git or GitHub before, just forward this section to a developer-colleague 😉.
+(To all the non-developers that have never worked with Git or GitHub before, just forward this section to a developer colleague 😉.
-They will know what to do and it will make your life easier!)
+They will know what to do, and it will make your life easier!)

-After setting up the Git Synchronization, we figured out that our current Git workflow no longer matched our requirements and that we needed to make some changes.
+After setting up the Git Synchronization, we figured out that our current Git workflow no longer matched our requirements, and that we needed to make some changes.
 Our solution was to introduce a branch called `l10n`.
 This branch is exclusively used for PRs with code changes that somehow affect localization, e.g. PRs with newly added keys.
 In order to enable our UI writers to edit these keys, PhraseApp is also connected to the `l10n` branch.
 All other code changes will use our `master` branch, which is regularly rolled out to our live platforms serving our merchants and their customers.
-This way, no untranslated key will be visible in our UI, and code changes that are not related to localization are not blocked.
+This way, no untranslated keys will be visible in our UI, and code changes that are not related to localization are not blocked.

-To keep both branches up-to-date, the `l10n` branch is regularly merged into `master` as soon as all keys that the `l10n` branch contains, are translated.
+To keep both branches up-to-date, the `l10n` branch is regularly merged into `master` as soon as all keys are translated that the `l10n` branch contains.
-On the other hand, the `master` branch is regularly merged into `l10n` so that the `l10n` branch also contains the code changes that did not affect localization.
+What's more, the `master` branch is regularly merged into `l10n`, so that the `l10n` branch also contains the code changes that did not affect localization.
 This merge routine is necessary, as we have a staging system running on our `l10n` branch.
 The staging system is used for the In-Context Editor.
 Running on this system, the In-Context Editor can display the untranslated keys in the `l10n` branch while representing the current state of the software with all code changes (also the ones that are not related to localization).

 ### CODEOWNERS

-So, now we had this great new branch.
+Now we had this great new branch.
 But this didn't solve all our challenges.
 We still needed to ensure that PRs are merged at the right time.
 Meaning that a new PR could only be merged into the `l10n` branch, if